TMKE/prodev-vim/README.md

 - `<leader>` then `to`: close all tab pages except the current one (instead of `:tabonly`)
 - `<leader>` then `k`/`j`: move current line up/down
 - `<leader>` then `w`: move between splits
+### Command Mode
+- `:w!!`: write to a file using sudo if you forgot to "sudo vim file"
 ### Visual Mode
 - `K`/`J`: move the current line (or multiple lines selected) up/down
 ### Insert Mode